25 Louisiana Travel Ideas for Food Lovers

-9. Café Des Amis: You won’t find a better place to party at breakfast!
-Café Des Amis in Breaux Bridge hosts a Saturday morning zydeco brunch.
-Fuel up on beignets, omelets, or eggs Des Amis, and then hit the dance floor.
+9. Buck & Johnny’s: You won’t find a better place to party at breakfast!
+Buck & Johnny’s in Breaux Bridge hosts a Saturday morning zydeco brunch.
+Fuel up on beignets, a Zydeco omelet or a Cajun boudin breakfast and then hit the dance floor.

 13. Fishing Charters: What a great way to bring home some of Louisiana’s best seafood!
 Catch a mess of redfish or speckled trout to take home with you.
 Some guide services will even cook your day’s catch on-site for you to enjoy.

 14. Paddle up to the plate in the Northshore: Culinary and outdoor adventures meet in perfect harmony in the Northshore's cities of Covington, Slidell and more.
 Take a bike ride ending with sipping cold Louisiana micro-brews or paddle your kayak up to the dock at water front restaurants, you'll get to spend a day in nature culiminated with a vibrant culinary scene to satisfy any cravings.